ovn-org/ovn/Documentation/internals/contributing/submitting-patches.rst

 Also, if there is alternative feature to the one that is about to be marked as deprecated, then mention it in (a), (b) and (c) as well.

-Remember to follow-up and actually remove the feature from OVS codebase once deprecation grace period has expired and users had opportunity to use at least one OVS release that would have informed them about feature deprecation!
+Remember to follow-up and actually remove the feature from OVN codebase once deprecation grace period has expired and users had opportunity to use at least one OVN release that would have informed them about feature deprecation!

 Comments
 --------